-As well as considering the requirements of the other type of bends, a Y-junction, where the rally route goes left or right at the junction is a regular feature of special special stages and a natural attraction for spectators.
+Once the road terrain - gravel or asphalt - has been As well as considering the requirements of the other type of recorded, it is possible to install the data detailing what bends, a Y-junction, where the rally route goes left or right type of car will be tackling this stage at speed, that may at the junction is a regular feature of special special stages be a historic car, a Rally2 or a Rally1. and a natural attraction for spectators.